Junior State of America: Summer programs

 Every summer, the newly elected governors each choose a select few from their states or territories to attend the Montezuma National Leadership Summit (affectionately known as "Zuma").
-The summit is held in early-to-mid August at Presentation Center in Los Gatos, California, the former site of the Montezuma Mountain School where JSA was founded in 1934.
+The summit was held in early-to-mid August at Presentation Center in Los Gatos, California, the former site of the Montezuma Mountain School where JSA was founded in 1934.
 Students who are selected to attend this summit learn more about the history and national dynamics of JSA.
-Being selected for attendance is considered one of the ultimate JSA honors, and many of the students that attend lead future years of the Junior State.
+Being selected for attendance was considered one of the ultimate JSA honors, and many of the students that attend lead future years of the Junior State.
 Subsequently, two or three students are selected out of class to become a National Montezuma Foundation Student Advisor, working with the Junior State Foundation to preside over budget and funding allocations for the National Montezuma Summit.